 - Range (difference between highest & lowest): 11 seconds

-Who's More Catholic?, it would seem necessary to fix this.
+Since honesty seems to be a critical trait to Lino in playing Who's More Catholic?, it would seem necessary to fix this.
 I have two suggestions:

 - Officially change the round time from 30 to 45 seconds (to be consistent with how the game is really being timed), or